Our proposal for fixing the digital status

 The following tables show a comparison of features for three immigration status implementations:

-• EU Settlement Scheme Digital – the existing implementation of digital EU Settlement Scheme digital status (commonly known as settled status).
-It involves the citizen visiting a website and using identity document details and two-factor authentication to generate a share code which is passed to the checking agent who needs to input the share code and date of birth into another website.
+• View & Prove service – the existing implementation of digital EUSS status.
+It involves the status holder visiting a website and using identity document details and two-factor authentication to generate a share code which is passed to the checking agent who needs to input the share code and date of birth into another website.

-• Physical Digital – the Secure QR Code scheme discussed in this briefing paper as an alternative proposal to EUSS Digital.
+• Digital token – – the Secure QR Code scheme discussed in this briefing paper as an alternative proposal.
 It involves the citizen being issued with a document which they can simply show (either in paper form or electronically) to the checking agent.
 The agent then verifies the authenticity of the document by using a scanning app (also inputting the citizen’s date of birth) to decrypt the Secure QR Code.

-(4) Many citizens with biometric residence cards also have a digital UK immigration status
+(3) Many citizens with biometric residence cards currently also have a digital UK immigration status

-(8) Simple Home Office app will verify using PKI (Public Key Infrastructure)
+(8) Simple Home Office app will verify using highly secure PKI (Public Key Infrastructure).
+Evidence of authenticity is Home Office app as downloaded from the trusted gov.uk domain

 (9) The checking agent only needs the internet to download the Home Office app for the first time, and from time to time to refresh the app.
 They do not need the internet to perform individual status checks.